 I have a B.A. in Biology from New College of Florida, where I graduated in 2008.
 I am studying the effects of mountaintop removal/valley fill coal mining effluent on wild fish populations with a particular focus on selenium contamination in the Mud River, West Virginia.
 We determine both selenium tissue distribution using inductively coupled plasma mass spectrometry (ICP-MS) and speciation using x-ray absorption near edge structure (XANES) analysis.
 We characterize both short-term selenium accumulation using tissue burdens as well as long-term selenium exposure using otolith concentrations as determined by laser ablation ICP-MS. I use a simulated food chain consisting of wild-caught biofilms from the Mud River and laboratory-reared fathead minnows (Pimephales promelas) in an effort to understand both trophic and maternal transfer of selenium.
 Selenium induced deformities in fish have been previously demonstrated, although the mechanism for these deformities is not well understood.
 I am investigating the possibility that selenium induces oxidative stress in fish embryos using genetic tools and the zebrafish (Danio rerio).
 This work is a part of a larger collaboration at Duke University that strives to understand the human and ecosystem impacts of mountaintop removal coal mining in West Virginia.

-Audrey Bone (Richard Di Giulio, PhD)
+Audrey Bone (Richard Di Giulio, PhD) – will graduate in 2014

 I received my B.S. in Chemistry from Clemson University in 2009 and am currently a Ph.D. candidate in the Di Giulio lab at Duke.
 My research has involved studying the use of microcosms and mesocosms to assess silver nanoparticle toxicity to fish in the natural environment and how degradation of PAHs using titanium dioxide nanoparticles affects their toxicity.